 If you or a loved one has been injured by one of these products, you may be able to seek compensation for your injuries and losses by filing a product liability lawsuit or a class action lawsuit

 .
-Contact an experienced product defect law firm to obtain more information about your legal rights and options.
+Contact an experienced product defect law firm for more information about your legal rights and options.

 Source: https://www.cbsnews.com/news/nutribullet-blenders-can-explode-new-lawsuit-claims/